Mauro Méndez

-Mauro Andrés Méndez Acosta (born 17 January 1999) is a Uruguayan professional footballer who plays as a forward for Banfield, on loan from Argentine Primera División club Estudiantes de La Plata.
+Mauro Andrés Méndez Acosta (born 17 January 1999) is a Uruguayan professional footballer who plays as a forward for Tigre.

 Career

 Méndez is a former youth player of Defensor Sporting.
 He joined Montevideo Wanderers in February 2017 and made his professional debut for the club on 2 June 2019 in a 0–3 league defeat against Cerro.

 On July 28, 2022, Estudiantes de La Plata signed the 23-year-old striker from the Montevideo Wanderers club for 1,700,000 dollars for 70% of the record, signing a contract until June 2025.